 - biometric information that is to be used for the purpose of automated biometric verification or biometric identification; or

-- biometric templates.
-“Biometric templates” are generally digital representations of biometric features formulated using algorithms.
-Many biometric recognition systems compare these to identify individuals.
+- biometric templates (which are generally digital representations of biometric features formulated using algorithms).